redfolgersGA/code_gym/u4/d02/homework.md

 ## Part 1 - Regular Expressions

-Setup: Use [Rubular](http://rubular.com/) to test out your Regular Expressions, and save your answers in the provided `script.js`.
+Setup: Use [Rubular](http://rubular.com/) to test out your Regular Expressions, and save your answers in a `script.js` file.
 You should provide a matching string with your regular expression, as well as at least 2 similar strings which do not pass.

 ##### 1. Write a regular expression that will grab each string that contains numbers.